Beati Paoli: I Beati Paoli (novel)

+Influence to the Mafia

 In Sicily the Beati Paoli came to be seen – both in the popular imagination and in the ideology of mafia groups – as a proto-manifestation of the Mafia.
 Sicilian mafiosi love to portray themselves as the successors of the Beati Paoli, and Cosa Nostra likes to trace its origin to the sect.
 The novel is still alive in today's Mafia culture and its main characters are models of the ideal-typical sets of attitudes and behaviour of a mafioso.
 In one of their first confrontations in court, the Mafia boss of bosses Totò Riina and the turncoat (pentito) Gaspare Mutolo confronted each other referring to the characters of the novel.
 Another informant, Antonio Calderone, said he was told when he was initiated in Cosa Nostra that a mafioso should "follow the example of the Beati Paoli."
 The novel is dealt with extensively in Coluccello's book on Mafia's legitimisation.
 In Natoli's novel, the Beati Paoli act not out of economic interest but solely on moral grounds, for the sake of justice.
 As put by the main leader of the organization: "our justice is not written on any royal charter, it is written on our hearts: we follow it and we force others to follow it".